 FightNight Raffle Prize Committee

-Committee secures donations of raffle prizes and assists FightNight committee with creative tactics for pre-sales and on-site sales.
+This committee secures donations of raffle prizes and assists FightNight Committee with creative tactics for pre-sales and on-site sales.

 - Active January – April.
-Attends kickoff meeting and provides updates in conference calls as needed.
+Attend kickoff meeting and provide updates in conference calls as needed.

 FightNight Tables Sales Committee

-Committee is responsible for sponsor table sales and assists FightNight committee with a sales plan and prospecting new companies.
+This committee is responsible for sponsor table sales and assisting FightNight Committee with sales plan and prospecting new companies.

 - Active January – April.
 Attend kickoff meeting and weekly or biweekly conference calls.

 Volunteers serve the night of the event.
-Positions include greeter, ticket taker, media, raffle team, betting team, betting booth, casino booth, cigar booth and cash room.
+Positions include greeters, ticket takers, media support, raffle team, betting team, betting booth volunteers, casino booth volunteers, cigar booth volunteers and cash room volunteers.

 Underwriting Committee (for FightNight and Giving Gala)

-Committee leads efforts to secure top underwriting sponsorships for these events.
-They fundraise financial support and help ensure sponsor recognition is in line with each sponsor’s commitment and event budget.
+This committee leads efforts to secure top underwriting sponsorships for these events.
+They seek financial support and help ensure sponsor recognition is aligned with each sponsor’s commitment and event budget.
 Additionally, committee helps to expand company prospect list for event solicitation.

 Giving Gala Table Sales Committee

-Committee is responsible for sponsor table sales and assists the Giving Gala committee with a sales plan and prospecting new companies.
+The committee is responsible for sponsor table sales and assists the Giving Gala Committee with sales plan and prospecting new companies.